Finding Lower Back Pain Relief

 Repeat this stretching exercise with the other leg as well.

 Sit on the floor.
 With feet wider than the hips, bring your head forward.
 Keep breathing normally.
 Now bend forward till your chin is drawn completely into your neck.

 This exercise is good for the paraspinal muscles.
-Feel the stretch at the bottom of the feet, calf muscles and the hamstrings.
-When the whole spine starts feeling the stretch, its time to go back to the first position.
+Feel the stretch at the bottom of the feet, calf muscles, and hamstrings.
+When the whole spine starts feeling the stretch, it’s time to go back to the first position.
 Remember not to extend your arms beyond your toes.

 The beginners should do it several times spanning over 1 minute.
 Others who have been doing it for a while should perform it for 2-3 minutes.

 Stay on the floor, lying on your back and legs entirely stretched to perform this exercise.

 Begin by bending one of the knees and simultaneously grabbing your calf.
 Now pull the knee towards your chest and stay in that position for 20 seconds.
 After that, return to the previous position and repeat the stretch with the other knee for another 20 seconds and more.